 Policies and Procedures

 - Student organizations are Priority 3 and cannot make requests until the second week of the semester.
-Organizations may begin submitting reservations for Fall 2019 on August 12, but cannot begin using classrooms until August 26.
-All requests will be reviewed beginning on August 19.
+Organizations may begin submitting reservations for Spring 2020 on December 16, but cannot begin using classrooms until January 20.
+Exceptions may be made for events not occuring during regularly scheduled class times.
+All requests will be reviewed beginning on December 16.

 - All requests must be submitted 10 business days in advance.

 - Only general classrooms are allowed for use by student organizations.
 Specialized classrooms such as labs are restricted and not eligible to be requested.
 A list of available classroom space for student organizations can be found here.